Yaoyy27/gsflow-arcpy-tools/README.md

 PRISM precipitation, minimum temperature, and maximum temperature 30 year normals for the CONUS can be downloaded from the [PRISM site](http://www.prism.oregonstate.edu/normals/).
 #####CRT
 User must have [Cascade Routing Tool](http://water.usgs.gov/ogw/CRT/) (CRT) version 1.1.1.
+#####Remap files
+Example remap files are provided, although it may be necessary to modify these to include new or missing LANDFIRE vegetation types.
+In versions of ArcGIS before 10.2, you could have comments after the values (indicated by a /*) but this was removed in 10.2.
+The easiest solution is to remove all comments and white space after the values.
+The 10.2 versions should probably be made the default with comments listed below the values.